Sofi8a/PV-BESS-Optimisation/README.md

 ### Uncertainty Analysis with MCS (Uncertainty_MCS.ipynb)
 An uncertainty analysis on annual electricity price increase and its influence on the optimised solution.

-NOTES:
+### NOTE:
-- Installation of GUROBI optimizer is required to run the code.
+Installation of GUROBI optimizer is required to run the code.
 Alternatively, the cell in Step-9 should be changed to "model.solve()" to select PuLP default solver (takes longer to solve).